leo-arch/clifm/src/README.md

 gcc -o clifm *.c -lreadline -lintl -lmagic
 ```

+**NOTE**: Since compiling in this way only produces a binary file, it is necessary to manually copy the remaining files.
+See the `install` block of the [Makefile](https://github.com/leo-arch/clifm/blob/master/Makefile).

 ### Compiling features in/out

 CliFM allows you to enable or disable some features at compile time.
 Pass one or more of the following options to the compiler using the `-D` parameter.
 For example: